inscopix/isxcore/doc/source/specs/DateTime.rst

 - Floating point precision.

-  At one time I considered that we might be able to get away with millisecond or microsecond precision, but I believe nVista can record at frame periods of floating point precision.
+  We need this because nVista can recording at floating point frame rates.
+  Even if it couldn't, we would still need this because Mosaic should allow for temporal downsampling.

 - Default time zone of UTC/GMT.